-Man wanted for murdering wife in Las Vegas now on FBI's 'Most Wanted' list
+FBI: Man wanted for murdering wife in Las Vegas arrested

 The FBI and Las Vegas Metropolitan Police Department is asking for your help to find a man wanted for murdering his wife nearly 10 years ago in Las Vegas.